We don’t support this browser anymore.

 Process and Portfolio Construction

-Each LifeStrategy fund is made up of several passive funds.
-The asset allocation of the underlying funds is decided by the internal committee and the Equity Investment Group ensure it's maintained.
-The team has controls in place to keep the funds close to their benchmarks, including ensuring the right amount is invested in each stock or bond.
-There are five LifeStrategy funds, ranging from 20% shares (equities) up to 100%.
-A higher allocation in shares will increase risk, as they're subject to more extreme price movements than bonds.
-Vanguard's global CIO (Chief Investment Officer) chairs a committee that reviews the funds' allocation to different markets annually and meet four times a year to discuss any trends, issues or concerns.
+Each LifeStrategy fund is made up of a number of underlying passive funds and the allocation of those is determined by the internal investment committee.
+The Equity Index Group at Vanguard then trades the underlying funds to keep them within those allocations.
+The LifeStrategy range implements a home bias, meaning there’s an uplift in the weight of the home region within the funds.
 The funds also invest into emerging markets.
 These companies have greater potential for growth over the long term but can increase the risk of the funds.
 Global bonds' price movements and income can fluctuate alongside foreign currency movements, adding an extra layer of risk to UK investors.
 To tackle this issue, the team use hedging to convert these bonds back to sterling.
 This involves using derivatives to offset some of the volatility of currency price movements, which adds risk when used.
 The process allows the bond portion of the funds some stability during more turbulent markets.
-Vanguard will also lend some of their investments in the underlying funds out to other providers in order to increase returns which can reduce their costs for investors, though this adds risk.
+Vanguard will also lend some of its investments in the underlying funds to other providers in order to increase returns which can reduce its costs for investors, though this adds risk.

 question mark Manager Track Record Based on HL Quantitative Research